The Nalukai Team

 Nalukai Startup Camp - Director

-Aaron is a storyteller, craftsman, and a champion for Product-Based Learning.
-He is focused on creating student-centered systems to authentically tell the story of learning communities.
-He is the webmaster and a faculty member at Hawai'i Preparatory Academy (HPA).
-His Digital Journalism and Social Entrepreneurship courses at HPA are centered around Product-Based Learning, the Lean Startup methodology, project management, and building digital brands.
+At Nalukai, Aaron creates and implements curriculum, hustles to find mentors, and teaches digital storytelling.
+Outside of Nalukai he is focused on creating student-centered systems to authentically tell the story of learning communities.
+At Hawai'i Preparatory Academy (HPA) he teaches Digital Journalism and Social Entrepreneurship courses that are centered around Product-Based Learning, the Lean Startup methodology, project management, and building digital brands.
 The class is supported by mentors across industries working directly with students on their products.
 Aaron's professional background is in international business, digital storytelling, operations/management, UX/UI, and content creation.

 Nalukai Foundation Board Member